bozoputer/rpt/README.md

 <!-- ABOUT THE PROJECT -->
 ## About RWT
-RWT is a template for quickly scaffolding a React project with Tailwind CSS and webpack.
+RWT is a template for quickly scaffolding a React project with webpack and Tailwind CSS.

 <!-- GETTING STARTED -->